-10 questions for Aila: an interview with a Finnish teacher
+10 questions for a Finnish teacher: Aila’s best responses

 The Finnish education system is regarded as one of the best in the world, and having lived there as a student, it comes as no surprise to me.
 Most of the interest in the country’s education system is sparked by the impressive results from Finnish primary school students, and in this post we’ll interview a Finnish teacher: my good friend Aila.